STF1998/Desk20/report/backgroundAndMotivation.md

 ## State of the art survey

 Having identified the procrastination tools as the area of focus, the team then started to research and identify the top 5 current products/tools to help reduce procrastination using the pomodoro technique.
-While all had similar aspects and technologies, each had subtle differences which can be seen the current industry review below.
+While all had similar aspects and technologies, each had subtle differences.
+This can be seen in the current industry review below.

 ### Current industry review